sofmeright/VirtualDisplayDriver_Wizard/README.md

 Kai of <a href="https://kb.precisionplanit.com">PRPlanIT.com</a> presents:

 # Virtual Display Driver: Wizard
-> A GUI tool for manipulation (Install / Uninstall / Reload / Configure) of Indirect Display Driver Sample (IddSample) implementations like the HDR capable <a href="https://github.com/itsmikethetech/Virtual-Display-Driver">Virtual Display Driver from itsmikethetech</a> that works on Windows 10/11.
+> A GUI tool that is extensible to other software such as Sunshine for manipulation (Install / Uninstall / Reload / Configure) of Indirect Display Driver Sample (IddSample) implementations like the HDR capable <a href="https://github.com/itsmikethetech/Virtual-Display-Driver">Virtual Display Driver from itsmikethetech</a> that works on Windows 10/11.
 This installer/configuration tool is intended to provide a more elegant solution in place of needing to edit configs or use Device Manger for driver installation.

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-SS_GUI_Advanced.png" width="300" />